Minthos/Sendario/techtree.md

 * Gas refinery
 * Vehicle Assembly Building

-Your ship starts with a fusion reactor, ftl drive, rcs thrusters, and 2 utility drones.
+Your ship starts with a fusion reactor, fusion thruster, ftl drive, rcs thrusters, and 2 utility drones.
 It's obviously not enough for a journey into space.
-You have to add a fuel tank and a rocket engine at least.
+You have to add a propellant tank at least.
 Fortunately you get to design your own starting ship and build it for free within reasonable limits.
 Good luck!

 example von neumann probe that cools the reactor and ftl drive with main thruster propellant:
 ```